 Let’s say that you are a newbie that doesn’t have any points/miles yet but wants to travel cheaper.
 This might be a time you would buy points/miles on a sale because they might be cheaper than just purchasing a ticket.

 Both airlines and hotels offer periodic sales on their points or miles.
-Sometimes these offers are really good and you could save on getting a ticket this way vs. an outright purchase.
+Sometimes these offers are really good, and you could save on getting a ticket this way vs. an outright purchase.
 United, Alaska, IHG, Hyatt, and Marriott offer frequent sales.
-So does Life Miles and I have bought some points from them to travel cheaply on Star Alliance airlines, most notably, United Airlines.
+So does Life Miles, and I have bought some points from them to travel cheaply on Star Alliance airlines, most notably, United Airlines.

-You can see that you have to pay a fee but for $1,505 you can get 80,000 United miles.
-A one-way business class ticket from Denver to Athens would cost me over $4,000 but I could buy the miles on a sale and only pay $1,505.
+You can see that you have to pay a fee, but for $1,505, you can get 80,000 United miles.
+A one-way business class ticket from Denver to Athens would cost me over $4,000, but I could buy the miles on a sale and only pay $1,505.
 This same flight would cost me 77K United miles + $27 in taxes/fees.
-Of course, that is how I would pay for it but if you don’t have miles yet, you might want to price out if you could save by buying points/miles.
+Of course, that is how I would pay for it, but if you don’t have miles yet, you might want to price out if you could save by buying points/miles.

 The easiest way to check if buying/points and miles is worth it for your situation is to do the following:

-There are times you may have 25,000 points in a program but want to book a flight or hotel that is 30,000 points or miles.
+Sometimes you may have 25,000 points in a program but want to book a flight or hotel that is 30,000 points or miles.
 At that time, it may be worthwhile to purchase the 5,000 extra points/miles (especially at a sale price) to give you enough.
 This is especially true if you don’t have time to either earn those extra points or sign up for a card that will give you those points.

 While I don’t recommend doing this unless you have to, I have bought some miles to an airline that I use a lot or that I love to fly on, to help me meet a minimum spend.
 LifeMiles is one that I have done this with.
-It is a Star Alliance member and I have found good redemptions with them for flights to Europe.
-Because of this, I occasionally will buy some of their miles when they have a great sale and I am trying to meet minimum spend.
+It is a Star Alliance member, and I have found good redemptions with them for flights to Europe.
+Because of this, I occasionally buy some of their miles when they have a great sale, and I am trying to meet minimum spend.

 Affiliate Disclosure: Travel Hacking Mom uses affiliate links.
 We may receive compensation if you use our links when applying for a credit card at no extra cost to you.
 This compensation does not impact how or where products appear on this site.
 Travel Hacking Mom has not reviewed all available credit card offers on this site.
 Thank you so much if you use our links!